Ginger, Honey & Orange Mini Bundt Cakes

 • Bake 30 to 36 minutes, depending on the size of the pan that you are using.

-• Remove from oven when cake springs back when lightly touched and a toothpick inserted in the center comes out clean.
+• Remove from the oven when the cake springs back when lightly touched and a toothpick inserted in the center comes out clean.
 Cool on a cooling rack for 3 or 4 minutes and turn out of the pan.
-Allow to cool.
+Allow to cool completely.

 • You can either spoon the glaze over the top of your cakes or dip the cakes into the glaze upside down and set them back on the cooling rack to drain.
 (Place parchment paper under the cooling rack to catch the drips – makes clean up easier!)